Cremation Costs in Mississippi | 2026 Guide

 The funeral director will pay third-party fees to the local county to obtain the death certificate and pay for any permit charges.
 These are third-party fees that are added to the direct cremation service fee.

-You may require more than one death certificate, as you must send them off to multiple institutions, organizations, or government offices simultaneously.
+You may need more than one death certificate if you must send them to multiple institutions, organizations, or government offices simultaneously.

-Most authority bodies that need evidence of the death, i.e., a life insurance company, will require an original copy of a death certificate.
+Most authoritative bodies that require evidence of death, such as a life insurance company, will require an original death certificate.
 Certified copies of a death certificate are usually available within ten days after the death.

-Additional copies of a death certificate can be obtained from Mississippi State Department of Health.
+Additional copies of a death certificate can be obtained from the Mississippi State Department of Health

-There can also be additional charges if any of the below services are required:
+There can also be additional charges if any of the following services are required:

 What about a “no-cost” cremation in Mississippi?